rannerboy/corona-transition2/README.md

 # corona-transition2

-transition2 is an extension to the [Corona transition library](https://docs.coronalabs.com/api/library/transition/index.html).
+**transition2 is a full rewrite** of the [Corona transition library](https://docs.coronalabs.com/api/library/transition/index.html).
 It replicates every function of the transition library also includes a set of new transition functions.
 A number of new parameters have also been introduced together with an easy way to auto-cancel transitions that should no longer run.
 Finally, transition2 can be easily extended with your own custom transition functions.
 Unleash your imagination. :-)

 The current documentation is rather brief, but go ahead and have a look at the source code for better understanding, it's fairly well commented.